-Our service dogs are around 2-2 1/2 years old when they are placed.
+Our service dogs are around 2-1/2 to 3 years old when they are placed.

 - How much does it cost to get a service dog?

-Our service dogs are placed with our clients at no cost even though it costs over $25-$30,000 to raise and train them.
-Our clients are responsible for transportation to and from our Team Training program, as well as lodging and meal expenses during the 2 week program.
+It costs New Horizons $45- $50,000 to raise and train a service dog for one person.
+Our recipients are asked to fundraise AT LEAST $15,000 prior to receiving a dog.
+This is a pay it forward system.
+Recipients are responsible for transportation to and from our Team Training program, as well as lodging and meal expenses during the 2 week program.
 Once the dog is placed, the client is responsible for the dog’s equipment (e.g. leash, collar, vest) and the dog’s well-being (e.g. food, monthly meds).

 - What tasks are New Horizons dogs trained to perform?

 We train our service dogs with over 80 commands.
 Our service dogs work primarily to assist adults and children in wheelchairs or those individuals with other mobility and balance problems.
-Our service dogs are trained to open and close doors, turn light switches on and off, retrieve various objects, as well as other specialized tasks.
+Our service dogs are trained to open and close doors, retrieve various objects, as well as other specialized tasks.
 We have dedicated programs for veterans with disabilities and children with autism.
 We also have facility dogs assisting in other working situations such as rehabilitative facilities, nursing homes and private homes, depending on the dog’s temperament and abilities.